 The first was keynoted by Pavlo Sheremeta, the Minister of Economics Development and Trade expressed the confidence that Ukraine is very attractive for investing.
 “We are constantly working to attract more countries to invest in the Ukrainian economy.
 We are actively fighting against corruption, which, unfortunately, remains a big problem in Ukraine.
 We have a program of actions aimed to enhance Ukraine`s attractiveness and we are ready to implement it,” Pavlo Sheremeta said.

 The panelists agreed that economics reformation will be possible when the government will attract investments by creating transparent conditions of doing business in Ukraine.
 “To make investments Ukraine`s national project the government had to be changed.
 That is what happened.
 The new government has a strong political will to bring changes to the economy.
-Our ambitious goal is to bring Ukraine in top 10 countries by ease of doing business,” Serhiy Yevtushenko, the Head of State Agency for Investment and National Projects of Ukraine.
+Our ambitious goal is to bring Ukraine in the top 10 countries by ease of doing business,” Serhiy Yevtushenko, the Head of State Agency for Investment and National Projects of Ukraine.

-For years Ukrainian IT industry developed without any support from the government.
-However to keep its leading position and continue growth it required attention from State bodies.
+For years the Ukrainian IT industry developed without any support from the government.
+However to keep its leading position and continue the growth it required attention from State bodies.
 4 years ago the representatives of Ukrainian IT business together with European Business Associations and IT Committee, acting within its frameworks, initiated the process of establishing a dialogue with the government to create favorable conditions for the industry development.

 “First of all we should draw our attention to the IT education development in Ukraine”, said Serhiy Kvit.
 “We should build strong cooperation between universities and research institutes as well as with business — these are the key to further success.”